Cook smarter

 Speed Pour until the number is right Level off, scrape, re-measure

-International recipes Universal (grams) Confusing (US cups ≠ metric cups ≠ imperial cups)
+International recipes Universal (grams) Confusing (US cups, metric cups, imperial cups all differ)

 The difference is most dramatic with dry ingredients.
-A cup of flour measured by scooping straight from the bag can weigh 140–180g.
-The same cup measured by the spoon-and-level method weighs about 120–130g.
-That 30–50% difference is enough to turn a tender cake into a dense brick.
+A cup of flour scooped straight from the bag can weigh 140-180g.
+The same cup measured by the spoon-and-level method weighs about 120-130g.
+That 30-50% difference turns a tender cake into a dense brick.

-Modern kitchen scales use strain gauge sensors or electromagnetic force restoration to detect mass.
-For cooking, the key features are:
+Modern digital kitchen scales use strain gauge sensors to detect mass.
+The key feature to master is the tare function.

 The tare function

-1. Place a bowl on the scale and press tare — display reads 0g
+Place a bowl on the scale and press tare.
+The display reads 0g.

 You can measure an entire recipe into one bowl without dirtying a single measuring cup.
 Have your mise en place organized and the process becomes fast and clean.